BDC Hamburger Icon

 Pipedrive

-• Sales forecasting: We were impressed by Pipedrive’s sale forecasting feature, which uses past data to predict which deals will close, when and for how much.
-You also get greater insight into when funnel dropout happens too.
+• Sales forecasting: We were impressed by Pipedrive’s sales forecasting feature.
+It uses past data to predict which deals will close, when and for how much.
+This feature also gives you greater insight into when funnel dropouts happen.

-• Live rep and deal monitoring: See right away the deals your sales reps are working on, including their current status and past leads won and lost.
+• Live rep and deal monitoring: See in real time the deals your sales reps are working on.
+Such info includes their current status and past leads, won and lost.
 You can also see how long it takes a salesperson to move deals through the stages of your sales process.

 Salesforce

-• AI for sales teams: Salesforce’s AI tool, Einstein, helps sales agents get better results.
-We particularly like the Next Best Action feature, which advises reps on live opportunities to upsell and cross-sell on a call or during an email conversation.
+• Sales teams: Salesforce’s AI tool, Einstein AI, helps sales agents get better results.
+We particularly like the Einstein Next Best Action feature.
+It can, among other things, advise reps on live opportunities to upsell and cross-sell during a call or email conversation.

-• AI for decision-makers: Einstein is also excellent for the C-suite, especially through its Discovery tool, which provides live analysis of company performance to help guide decision-making.
-Discovery also listens for and reports on social media conversations about your brands and products.
+• Decision-makers: Einstein is also excellent for the C-suite, especially through its Einstein Discovery tool.
+This tool provides real-time analysis of company performance to help guide decision-making.
+Einstein Discovery also listens for and reports on social media conversations about your brand and products.

-• AI for everyone: We were impressed at how deep the AI capabilities are with the Salesforce CRM.
-The program can help salespeople create great product presentations, free up customer service teams with website chatbots, improve performance with workflow suggestions and more.
+• Everyone: We were impressed by the depth of Salesforce’s AI capabilities.
+The platform can help salespeople create excellent product presentations.
+It can also free up customer service teams with website chatbots, enhance performance with workflow suggestions and more.

 Pipedrive

-• AI for sales teams: Using real-time performance metrics, Pipedrive’s Sales Assistant AI suggests ways managers can improve team and sales rep outcomes.
-We liked the Kara app integration ($30 a month), which helps sales teams manage their pipelines better by getting them to focus on prime leads based on deal size, client profile, likelihood of closing and rep conversion rates.
-[Check out our top lead conversion tips.]
+• Sales teams: Using real-time performance metrics, Pipedrive’s AI-powered Sales Assistant suggests ways managers can improve team and sales rep outcomes.
+We liked the Kara AI app integration ($30 per month).
+It helps teams better manage their sales pipelines by focusing on the most promising leads based on deal size, client profile, likelihood of closing and rep conversion rates.

-• AI for LinkedIn: The Engage AI plug-in ($30 a month) also stands out thanks to its ability to engage in quality conversations and interactions with leads on LinkedIn.
-It even creates custom comments for what it determines are high-priority posts from your leads.
+• LinkedIn: The Engage AI plug-in ($30 per month) also stands out thanks to its ability to engage in quality conversations and interactions with leads on LinkedIn.
+It even creates custom comments for what it determines to be high-priority posts from your leads.

-Salesforce’s AI integration is much deeper and more developed than Pipedrive, so it’s the winner in this category.
-We believe Einstein’s Next Best Action and Discovery tools are potential game-changers for businesses.
+Salesforce's AI integration is much deeper and more developed than Pipedrive's.
+So, it's the winner in this category.
+We believe Einstein Next Best Action and Einstein Discovery are potential game-changers for businesses.

 TipBottom line

-AI can boost conversion rates significantly as well as improve agent productivity.
+AI can boost successful lead conversions significantly while also improving agent productivity.

 Salesforce

-• Huge variety of plug-ins: We like how easy Salesforce makes it to find the right app among the thousands it offers.
-You can either use the search box or industry drop-down to locate the integration you want.
+• Huge variety of plug-ins: We like how easy Salesforce makes it to find the right app among its over 7,000 integrations.
+You can use the search box or industry drop-down to locate your desired integration.

-• Developer support: The Salesforce CRM is coder-friendly, with an excellent API interface and extensive support documentation.
-We were impressed by the 300 Components for developers too.
+• Developer support: Salesforce CRM is coder-friendly, with an excellent API interface and extensive support documentation.
+We were also impressed by the more than 300 Lightning Web Components for developers.
 These are prebuilt programming blocks that programmers can drop into projects to save time.

-• Salesforce-only add-ons: In addition to apps and Components, you can make use of a Flow solution (drag-and-drop automation creator tool) and a Bolt option (task-specific product template for software product delivery, recruitment management and more).
+• Salesforce-only add-ons: In addition to apps and Lightning Web Components, you can make use of Flow Solutions (a drag-and-drop automation tool).
+Also available are Lightning Bolt templates (task-specific solutions for software product delivery, recruitment management and more).

 Pipedrive

-• Wide app selection: Pipedrive’s CRM has more than 400 integrations, with many designed specifically to help sales teams close more deals.
-There are standard apps like Microsoft Teams, Calendly and Zoom, along with many others.
+• Wide app selection: Pipedrive’s CRM has more than 500 integrations, many designed specifically to help sales teams close more deals.
+These include standard apps like Microsoft Teams, Calendly and Zoom, as well as many others.

 • Partners: Choose an official Pipedrive partner to customize the integration to your exact requirements.
-Search by rating, language or location in Pipedrive’s app market.
+In Pipedrive’s app market, search by rating, language or location.

-Pipedrive’s app store and API are tailored precisely to its target audience’s needs and their intended use.
-They get this right, but on quality and quantity terms, Salesforce takes this category.
+Pipedrive's app store and API are tailored precisely to its target audience's needs and intended uses.
+However, Salesforce takes this category in both quality and quantity.
 The vendor offers thousands of highly rated integrations.

 Salesforce vs. Pipedrive Summary